pymupdf/PyMuPDF-Utilities/table-analysis/README.md

 The scripts in this folder focus on analyzing table **_contents,_** once some wrapping rectangle is provided.
 The example documents are therefore chosen such that the first page contains the table in question and there exists a JSON file which specifies the table boundary box.

+## Breaking News: PyMuPDF's Table Support Starting with Version 1.23.0!
+Starting with its version 1.23.0, PyMuPDF offers complete integrated support for identifying tables on document pages and extracting their content.

+Just use the new [Page](https://pymupdf.readthedocs.io/en/latest/page.html) method [find_tables()]((https://pymupdf.readthedocs.io/en/latest/page.html#Page.find_tables)) to obtain an object that contains all detected tables on the page in a list.

+You can iterate over these table objects to find details about their headers, table cells and their content.
+A growing number of example scripts shows how to do this and how to pass the extracted information downstream to pandas Dataframes and Excel, CSV or JSON files.

+The following examples have been collected as of 2023-08-20:

+* `find_tables.ipynb` (Jupyter notebook) reads a 1-page PDF with chinese Chinese text and two tables (with gridlines).
+* `join-tables.ipynb` (Jupyter notebook) reads a multi-page PDF and joins pieces of one single table that has been fragmented across these pages.

 ## Example scripts
 If running standalone, the example scripts accept the file name via CLI parameter and expect a same-named JSON file containing the bbox covering the table to be found on first page.